uwescience/DSSG-Peer-Support/analyses_and_conclusions.md

 title: Analyses & Conclusions
 ---
 ## Topic Models
-Perhaps the biggest contribution of this work is to provide a categorization of content on these platforms.
+One significant contribution from this work is providing a categorization of content on these platforms.
 We used an unsupervised learning method called Latent Dirichlet allocation.
 This technique assumes that each post or comment is comprised of a mixture of topics and that each topic is a mixture of words.
 By looking at the co-occurence of words, we then hand-labeled these topics.

 Based on fit statistics, we found that there were nine distinct types of posts that users made, the most common of which was an expression of despair.
 A synthetic example of despair may look like “Sometimes I get so lonely…then I get angry for feeling this way.”
 Other themes we detected corresponded to strong emotions, concerns about relationships, and generalized anxiety.
 <img src="{{ site.url }}{{ site.baseurl }}/assets/img/TopicModelQuestion.png">